Sales Tax Nexus Trends – What Amazon Sellers Need to Know

 The whirlwind began after the U.S. Supreme Court handed down its decision in South Dakota v.
 Wayfair in June 2018.
 The Wayfair decision is all about nexus – the level of connection between your business and the state that obligates you to register and collect sales tax.

 The Supreme Court ruled that physical presence is no longer the main requirement for creating nexus, that it can also be created when a seller’s sales into a state exceed certain economic thresholds.
 What didn’t change is that physical presence, such as due to inventory or employees in the state, still creates nexus as it always has, without regard to the new economic thresholds.

-The persistent problem is that states do not have one shared definition of nexus and rules and definitions and rules change constantly – particularly post-Wayfair.
+The persistent problem is that states do not have one shared definition of nexus and the rules and definitions change constantly – particularly post-Wayfair.
 However, there is a series of steps Amazon sellers should take to evaluate nexus and their sales tax obligations.

 Always Start with Physical Nexus

 With the spotlight on economic nexus following the Wayfair decision, a lot of businesses have put blinders on to other nexus-creating activities they perform by purely focusing on economic nexus thresholds.